Sign in

 The Key Players

-The key players in kimchi fermentation include:
+The main contributors to kimchi fermentation include:

 The Fermentation Process